mothguib/arch-cuda-parallel/README.md

-# Multiple Versions of CUDA Libraries On The Same Machine
+# Multiple Versions of CUDA Libraries On The Same Arch Linux Machine

 This file contains some useful aliases and way to handle multiple CUDA versions in Arch-based distributions.
 After doing all steps from [CUDA installation](#cuda-installation), reboot system.
 Initially, CUDA will not be set up.